cscorley/dissertation/chapters/2_related/3_dit.md

 ## Developer identification {#related-triage}

 In this section we survey the literature on triaging incoming change requests.
-As noted by @Linares-Vasquez-etal_2012, there are two broad categories of work in this area: change request modeling and software repository mining.
+As noted by @Shokripour-etal_2013, there are two broad categories of work in this area: activity-based approaches and location-based approaches.
+An activity-based approach uses information gained from a developers *activity*, e.g., which change requests they have worked on in the past.
+Location-based approaches resemble a feature location technique in that they rely on source code entity information to derive a developer, e.g., which developer has worked on the related classes in the past?

-#### Change Request Modeling
+#### Activity-based Approaches

+@Mockus-Herbsleb_2002 present Expertise Browser to locate expertise.
+Code changes were analysed for Experience Atoms (EA), which represent the smallest unit of experience.
+Developer expertise is based on the number EAs in a certain domain or file.

 @Cubranic-Murphy_2004 propose a machine learning approach that uses text categorization on change request descriptions.
 The approach is validated on the